Knowing that sensitive information processed through your website is secure is as important for you as it is for your customers.

 SSL protocol uses encryption keys, also known as Public and Private keys, to establish an encrypted link between the server and the browser.

 A message encrypted with a public key cannot be decrypted with the same public key.
 Only the private key can decrypt the message.
 This is because the private key contains a unique set of characters that encrypt the data locked by the public key.

-So, even if hackers intercept certificates, they will not be able to decrypt the encrypted data.
+So, even if hackers intercept authentication documents they will not be able to decrypt the encrypted data without the private key.